Thoughts on Publishing a Technical Book (Part 2)

 6 month recap

-Over the last six months I’ve written and published a second book, REST APIs with Django and started work on a third, Django for Professionals that will be out by the end of the year.
+Over the last six months I’ve written and published a second book, REST APIs with Django and started work on a third.
 I also submitted a proposal for a talk at DjangoCon that I’ll be giving–this is my first time attending any official Python conference.
 And I’ve spent serious time on a side project with other developers that I hope to announce in the future.
 So I’ve been busy.

 REST APIs with Django